-Hot backup: perform virtual machine hot backup and protect VM data without any disruption.
+Hot Backup: perform virtual machine hot backup and protect VM data without any disruption.

-Easily protect your VMs with ACB
+Easily protect your VMs for free (step-by-step)

 1. Install AOMEI Cyber Backup, then add and bind your VMware or Hyper-V devices.
 Next, I will take VMware ESXi backup as an example.